scriptrdotio/howto/websockets/send_receive_msgs.md

 - In the **Port** field, enter the port.
 This is optional, only enter a value if the endpoint is not using nominal websocket ports
 - In the **Authorization**, enter optional credentials

+In the below example, we are connecting to a websocket endpoint (wss://echo.websocket.org) that echoes the messages that are sent to it.

 ![New WebSocket endpoint](./images/websocket_endpoint.png)

 *Image 1*